rob006-software/yii2-app-extended/README.md

 After installation you should perform some steps to customize the project to your needs:

 1. Replace `/* {licenseheader} */` phrase from all php files in your project with your custom file header.
-You could also remove it, if you don't want file headers in you project.
+You could also remove it if you don't want file headers in your project.

-2. Replace `{author}` phrase from all php files in your project with your name and email (for example `John Doe <john@example.com>`) - this will set `@author` tag in phpdoc of all existing classes in project.
+2. Replace `{author}` phrase from all php files in your project with your name and email (for example `John Doe <john@example.com>`) - this will set `@author` tag in phpdoc of all existing classes in the project.

 3. Adjust `composer.json` file with your project settings.